bradmetz/stonks_ftw/README.md

 Create index for companies
 curl -XPUT 'http://192.168.0.20:9200/stonks_ftw' -H 'Content-Type: application/json' -d'{"settings" : {"index" : {"number_of_shards" : 1, "number_of_replicas" : 0}}}'

+So originally thought I could do a multi-type index.
+That is apparenly no longer an option to avoid conflicts in common field names across types.
+A custom type field is recommended to identify the type of record.
+Alternative, another recommendation is to create an index for each document type.
+That way all field types are independent and can be joined after the fact.
+(Ref: https://www.elastic.co/blog/removal-of-mapping-types-elasticsearch#mapping-type)

+So going to rethink how I do my indexes.

 Map fields in companies type
 curl -XPUT 'http://192.168.0.20:9200/stonks_ftw/companies/_mapping?include_type_name=true' -H 'Content-Type: application/json' -d @"create_company_schema.json"